-- Because the memory is encrypted the memory usage on host is always wrong. - Operations that involve saving or restoring memory like snapshots & live migration do not work yet or are attackable. https://github.com/PSPReverse/amd-sev-migration-attack - · PCI passthrough is not supported. - SEV-ES is very experimental. - QEMU & AMD-SEV documentation is very limited.
+- Because the memory is encrypted the memory usage on host is always wrong. - Operations that involve saving or restoring memory like snapshots & live migration do not work yet or are attackable. - PCI passthrough is not supported. - SEV-ES & SEV-SNP are very experimental. - · EFI disks are not supported with SEV-SNP. - With SEV-SNP, the reboot command inside a VM simply shuts down the VM.

-Example Configuration:
+Example Configuration (SEV):

 '''

-qm set <vmid> -amd_sev type=std,no-debug=1,no-key-sharing=1,kernel-hashes \hookleftarrow =1
+qm set <vmid> -amd-sev type=std,no-debug=1,no-key-sharing=1,kernel-hashes ↔

+=1

 '''

 The type defines the encryption technology ("type=" is not necessary).
-Available options are std & es.
+Available options are std, es & snp.